Weed-Killing Chemical Linked To Cancer Found In Some Children's Breakfast Foods

 “We’re very concerned that consumers are eating more glyphosate than they know,” said Scott Faber, vice president of government affairs at EWG.
 He has been working to improve food safety standards for more than a decade.
 He said he and his team at EWG had a lab test involving “45 samples of products made with conventionally grown oats” and found glyphosate – the active ingredient in the Monsanto weed-killer Roundup – in all but two.

-“I was shocked,” said Dr. Jennifer Lowry, who heads the Council on Environmental Health for the American Academy of Pediatrics.
+“I was shocked,” said Dr. Jennifer Lowry, who heads the Council on Environmental Health for the American Academy of Pediatrics and is a toxicologist at Children’s Mercy Kansas City.

 “We don’t know a lot about the effects of glyphosate on children,” Lowry said.
 “And essentially we’re just throwing it at them.”